joopringelberg/perspectives-monorepo/packages/perspectives-core/README.md

 ### License information
 This project is available as open source under the terms of the GPL-3.0-or-later license.
 For accurate information, please check individual files.

+## Docs

+- Stable ID mapping sidecar: see `docs/stable-id-mapping.md` for how aliases and snapshots are applied between Phase Two and Phase Three.